josefdsk/edx-documentation/en_us/shared/exercises_tools/student_notes.rst

 Student Notes Tool
 ##############################

-The Student Notes tool (also called "student notes") allows students to highlight and make notes about what they read in the body of the course.
+The Student Notes tool allows students to highlight and make notes about what they read in the body of the course.

 .. image:: /Images/SFD_SN_bodyexample.png
   :width: 500